 Using this standard curriculum, our goal during CASA training is to ensure that volunteers receive the tools they need to be the best possible advocate for the children they will serve while providing a positive and stimulating experience.
 We realize volunteers are taking time from their regular lives and families, so we try our best to ensure that the time they are investing is well spent.

 CASA training hours are scheduled at times that are convenient for most working people.
 Prior to being sworn in, volunteers undergo 40 hours of training, which includes courtroom observations, conducted by the local CASA program.
 Volunteers learn about courtroom procedure from the principles in the system – judges, lawyers, social workers, court personnel and others.
 CASA volunteers also learn effective child advocacy techniques and are educated about specific topics ranging from seminars on child sexual abuse to discussions on adolescent behavior.

-Training days are Mondays and Thursdays from either 9:30 am to 1:00 pm or 6:00 pm to 9:30 pm.
+Training days are Mondays and Wednesdays from either 9:30 am to 1:00 pm or 6:00 pm to 9:30 pm.
 Classes meet for five consecutive weeks.
 Volunteers in training must also complete ten hours of documented court observation.

 Please note: Application Deadlines- Applications must be received two weeks prior to the start of any training classes.

 - Location: Clayton County Juvenile Justice & Youth Development Center

 - Contact: Call: 678-610-1061 or email: firstname.lastname@example.org

 - Parking: Parking is free to all participants